EmbedJournal/embedjournal/_posts/2014-03-02-circuit-debugging-tips-tricks-techniques.md

 ---
-id: 2094
 title: "Circuit Debugging - Tips Tricks & Techniques"
 date: 2014-03-02T14:39:20+00:00
 author: Siddharth
 layout: post
 permalink: /circuit-debugging-tips-tricks-techniques/
 dsq_thread_id: "2728571998"

-image: /wp-content/uploads/2014/03/test_equipment.jpg
-categories: [ "Basics", "General Posts" ]
+categories: [ "General Posts", "Hardware" ]
-tags: [ "Circuit Debugging", "Hardware", "Practice" ]
+tags: [ "Basics", "Intro" ]
 ---

 Here we are with a TTT (Tips, Tricks and Techniques) post again after a long time!
 Firstly I have to apologize for the recent inactivity in the blog.
 I've been a little busy over the last few months.
 But guess what!
 I have some good news!